Malok3/fullStackOpen/sequenceDiagram.md

     participant browser
     participant server

-    Note right of browser: At this steap, the page has alreadey been rendered in the browser
+    Note right of browser: At this step, the page has alreadey been rendered in the browser

     Note right of browser: User adds text to input then submits form